rakus/gh-wf-test/README.md

 variables.
 It also prints error messages and exits the script on unknown options.

-To investigate the generated code just call Parseargs from the command line.

-The [Tutorial] explains all features of Parseargs.
+The [Tutorial] explains all features using examples.

 ## Building

+Normal cargo commands can be used.

+Additional steps are provided via Makefile.
-Build is controlled by a Makefile.
-Run `make help` to get a help on the available targets.
+Run `make help` to get help on the available targets.

 ### Prerequisites